merenlab/merenlab.org/_posts/miscellaneous/2016-11-21-bacteroides-genome-variants.md

 * We are not going to win over the complexity of IDBs by playing the numbers game when we are so far from understanding the inner workings of even a single person's gut ecosystem.

-* Cultivation efforts, and a stronger focus on time-series sampling is critical.
-Without these, I can't see how there can be real progress.
+* Cultivation efforts, and a stronger focus on time-series sampling, are critical.
+Without these, I can't see how there can be real progress towards understanding mechanisms.

 So there.